shin-hyuk/yoda/YODA_ARCHITECTURE.md

 ## **Persistent Alerts & Schedules**

-YODA enables users to set persistent alerts and schedules through natural language, automating monitoring and actions across all integrated business tools.
-Alerts and schedules are securely stored and managed in the platform's database, and surfaced in the chat interface for real-time awareness and control.
+YODA manages persistent alerts and schedules as stateful JSON feeds, linked to user JWT tokens and stored within the orchestration engine.
+This design ensures user-specific automation and notifications are reliably maintained across all integrated business tools.

 **Database Extension:**
 Add alerts and schedules tables to existing PostgreSQL (Temporal persistence database):